TallerWebSolutions/drupal-react-boilerplate/README.md

-# Drupal Boilerplate
+# Drupal React Boilerplate

-This project is a kickstart to get a [Composer](https://getcomposer.org/) managed [Drupal 8](https://www.drupal.org/) website development environment up and running in the lowest time possible.
+This project is a kickstart to get a [React](https://facebook.github.io/react/) application served and backed by [Drupal 8](https://www.drupal.org/) in an easy and preconfigured environment with Docker.

-> See also: [drupal-react-boilerplate](https://github.com/TallerWebSolutions/drupal-react-boilerplate), an extension of this boilerplate to setup a Drupal backed React app.
+> This is and extension to the [drupal-boilerplate](https://github.com/TallerWebSolutions/drupal-boilerplate).

 ## Quick start